 Fees are similar to those charged in other Australian states.

 When you arrive

-You will be met as you leave the plane by staff from the mandatory quarantine program.
+You will be met as you leave the plane by staff from the hotel quarantine program.

 You will be:

 - given a health screening